Please find below resources for Illinois’ 17th District during continued flooding across our state.

 After the Flood

-Your home has been flooded.
-Although floodwaters may be down in some areas, many dangers still exist.
-Here are some things to remember in the days ahead:
+Your home flooded.
+Although floodwaters may decrease in some areas, many dangers still exist.

-- Use local alerts and warning systems to get information and expert informed advice as soon as available.
+- Use local alerts and warning systems to get information as soon as available.

 - Avoid moving water.